websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 A Hotfix is a fix or collection of fixes requested by a customer and delivered in between Fix Pack releases to address confirmed critical issues in DXP.
 You can request at Hotfix via a [Help Center ticket](https://help.liferay.com/hc).
 The Liferay Support Team works with you to determine if the issue is with the product, and provides a fix for any unintended product behavior.

 A Hotfix can depend on a particular Fix Pack level.
 If you attempt to install it without installing the Fix Pack first, the Patching Tool reports the required Fix Pack level.
 Go to the [Customer Portal](https://customer.liferay.com/downloads) and obtain the Fix Pack.
 Once all the necessary patches are downloaded to the `patches` folder, the Patching Tool installs them.

-If you already have a Hotfix installed and a Fix Pack that contains that Hotfix is released, the Patching Tool manages integrating them.
-Fix packs always supersede Hotfixes; so when you install a Fix Pack, any Hotfixes it contains are uninstalled and the Fix Pack version of the fix is installed in its place.

 ## Service Packs